Broadband Oxygen Sensor Diagnostics is cutting edge and looks into technologies in current cars. This seminar is Scope and Scantool intensive.

 Pre requisite: From our experience we advise that the diagnostician has completed the AED 'Automotive Electronic Diagnostic' 2 day training seminar, regardless achieved level through other training systems or experience!

-After Mike from B Mobile Auto Electrical attended the EMS16 training seminar in Hastings (25-Aug-16).
-Mike wrote as comment in the evaluation form that as most value to him was: "a good introduction to AF sensors and diagnosing faults."
+After Trevor from Papamoa Automotive Service Centre attended the EMS16 training seminar in Hastings (25-Aug-16).
+Trevor wrote as comment in the evaluation form that as most value to him was: "understanding how to read through scan tool broadband sensors."